sergius/klarna-chat/README.md

     *Note: A useful thing would be to limit somehow the requested chatline (eg. by time or amount of lines).
 This feature is not implemented in the current version.*

- 6. `Connected(username: String)`: Retrieves the list of all connected users.
+ 6. `Connected`: Retrieves the list of all connected users.
 This command is accepted even when the user is not logged in.
 The idea is that a user (which is going to log-in) might first want to see if other certain users are connected.

  7. `ChatError(error: String)`: Response to some misuse or error during the chat.
 So far it was used when a user tries to chat without having logged-in.